 R4#

-As you can see in the outputs of the show ip ospf command below, OSPF is working using the new router IDs.
+As you can see from the outputs of the show ip ospf command below, OSPF is working with the new router IDs.

 Router R1